PaulKinlan/physical-web-1/introduction.md

 ##The Big Idea
-The Physical Web extends the same web we know and love into the physical world around us.
-This involves creating an open ecosystem where devices can broadcast a URL to any nearby smart display (phone, tablet, glasses, etc) can then see these URLs and offer them up to the user.
+The Physical Web extends the  web we know into the physical world around us.
+This involves creating an open ecosystem where smart devices can broadcast a URLs into the area around them.
+Any nearby display such as a phone or tablet can then see these URLs and offer them up to the user.
 It mirrors the basic behavior we have today with a search engine:

-* The user asks to see what's nearby (widget, notifications bar, etc)
+* The user requests a list of what's nearby
 * A ranked list of URLs is shown
 * The user picks one
 * The URL is opened in a full screen browser window.

 ![Example interaction](https://raw.githubusercontent.com/scottjenson/physical-web/master/images/example.png)

-Even though this is a fairly simple idea, it immediately generates lots of questions so let's get them out of the way:
+Even though this is a fairly simple idea, it immediately generates lots of questions:

 ##1.
 What's wrong with native apps?
 Nothing!
 Native apps are great but they're just not mathematically practical.
 If we believe in Moore's Law at all, there will be 1000s of these smart devices very soon and the native app approach breaks down.
 Are you really going to download an app when you pass a vending machine?
 Yahoo used to be a fixed hierarchy of links and finally just had give it up once the web exploded.
 The same thing will happen with smart hardware and apps.